-Throughout the reporting period ("RY") 2019, Nordstrom continued to deploy its efforts to determine the sourcing mines or location of origin for 3TG contained in its NPG products with the greatest possible specificity.
-Nordstrom received responses from its survey requests from all but two of its Tier 1 Suppliers contacted.
-Nine additional Tier 1 Suppliers did not respond because they had closed their businesses.
+Throughout the reporting period ("RY") 2021, Nordstrom continued to deploy its efforts to determine the sourcing mines or location of origin for 3TG contained in its NPG products with the greatest possible specificity.
+Nordstrom received responses from its survey requests from all but one of its Tier 1 Suppliers contacted.

-The Company's due diligence efforts indicate that for RY 2019, 95.8% of Tier 1 Suppliers produced products that do not contain 3TG deemed necessary to the functionality or production of the product and 4.2% of Tier 1 Suppliers produced products that do contain 3TG deemed necessary to the functionality or production of the product.
-Of the 4.2% of Tier 1 Suppliers whose products contain 3TG, all such Suppliers that reported they use SORs that source from the Covered Countries indicated that those SORs were determined to be "DRC conflict free" based on the internationally accepted audit standards of the Responsible Minerals Assurance Process ("RMAP"), the London Bullion Market Association Good Delivery Program or the Responsible Jewelry Council Chain of Custody Certification.
+The Company's due diligence efforts indicate that for RY 2021, 97% of responding Tier 1 Suppliers produced products that do not contain 3TG deemed necessary to the functionality or production of the product and 3% of responding Tier 1 Suppliers produced products that do contain 3TG deemed necessary to the functionality or production of the product.
+Of the 3% of Tier 1 Suppliers whose products contain 3TG, all such Suppliers that reported they use SORs that source from the Covered Countries indicated that those SORs were determined to be "DRC conflict free" based on the internationally accepted audit standards of the Responsible Minerals Assurance Process ("RMAP") or the London Bullion Market Association Good Delivery Program.